SawZiDunn/saucedemo-test-automatin-framework/README.md

 ## Project Structure

-The project follows the **Page Object Model** pattern for better maintainability and code organization:
+This project follows the **Page Object Model** pattern for better maintainability and code organization:

 ```bash
 test-automation-demo/